alexliesenfeld/composer/README.md

 </p>

 # Composer
 Composer is a productivity tool and project manager for iPlug 2.
-It helps you to organize your code and resource files so that they are decoupled from iPlug and its dependencies.
-Composer also manages some fundamental dependencies for you, so you do not need to download them or configure IDE projects yourself.
+It helps you to decouple your custom code and resource files from IDE projects and its dependencies.
+It also manages some fundamental dependencies for you, so you do not need to download them or configure IDE projects yourself.
+Composer aims to reduce most of the configuration overhead that usually comes with dependency upgrades, such as iPlug itself or some audio SDKs.

 ## Installation
 There are no prebuilt binaries yet, but you can build Composer yourself very easily.